 Exhibition „Money as Jewellery”

-The exhibition „Money as Jewellery” gives visitors an opportunity to see aesthetically attractive pieces of jewellery, but also from the historical point of view, to learn the situation of Montenegro in the old times through the prism of money that lost its primary purpose of being the means of payment but got a new dimension.
-Owing to this, even not knowing the monetary history of our country, one may learn about the influence of great powers on this region and how they were so entrenched that their customs became a part of our culture, customs, and the overall identity.
+The exhibition “Money as Jewellery” gives visitors an opportunity to see aesthetically attractive pieces of jewellery, from a historical point of view, to learn the situation of Montenegro in the past through the prism of money.
+How money lost its primary purpose of being the means of payment and evolved into a new dimension.
+Owing to this, even without knowing the monetary history of our country, one may learn about the influence of the great powers on this region and how they were so entrenched that their customs became a part of our culture, customs, and overall identity.

-The exhibited jewellery dating back primarily from the 19th and early 20th century contains Austrian, French, Russian, Serbian coins, and predominantly Turkish coins.
+The exhibited jewellery dating back primarily from the 19th and early 20th centuries contains Austrian, French, Russian, and Serbian coins, but predominantly Turkish coins.